 How to survey a cave?

 Exploring caves is hard enough.
 To survey them and draw maps is reserved for experts only, you might think.
-But in fact it is pretty easy to survey a cave or any other tree dimensional cavity like the way from the entrance of your house across the TV in the living room to the water-tap in the bathroom.
+But in fact it is pretty easy to survey a cave or any other three dimensional cavity like the way from the entrance of your house across the TV in the living room to the water-tap in the bathroom.

 After reading this page you'll be fit for it.
 All you need is a measuring tape, a compass and a clinometer.
 Or, if you own an Android Smartphone sinply download cavemeter Application for Android.